Hypertension is another term used to describe high blood pressure. High blood pressure can lead to:

 - Some pharmacies

 Your provider may ask you to keep track of your blood pressure at home.
 Make sure you get a good quality, well-fitting home device.
 It is best to have one with a cuff for your arm and a digital readout.
 Practice with your provider to make sure you are taking your blood pressure correctly.

 It is normal for your blood pressure to be different at different times of the day.

 It is most often higher when you are at work.
 It drops slightly when you are at home.
 It is most often lowest when you are sleeping.

 Your provider will give you a physical exam and check your blood pressure often.
 With your provider, establish a goal for your blood pressure.

 If you monitor your blood pressure at home, keep a written record.
 Bring the results to your clinic visit.

 When to Call the Doctor

-Also call if you have any of the following symptoms:
+Also contact your provider if you have any of the following symptoms:

 - Severe headache